cloudogu/k8s-ecosystem/terraform/ces-module/README.md

 Since the setup has to be run only once it will delete itself after the `terraform apply`.
 To avoid a setup reapply in subsequently `terraform apply` you can configure a kubernetes resource to identify that the setup already run.
 Use the variable `is_setup_applied_matching_resource`.
 The dogu custom resource definition is used as the default for this.

+The mechanism uses the kubernetes provider identifying the resource.
+On an initial `terraform apply` there is no cluster available so the count of the helm release can't be determined.
+Therefor you have first run terraform with the cluster module as target: `terraform apply -target=module.<moduleName>`.
+After that you can execute `terraform apply` regular.